2012 - 2013 Income Tax and NI calculator

 Blind person receive an additional amount of £2100 on top of the personal allowance |

-These rates apply to different portions of your earning
+These rates apply to different portions of your earnings

 ---|---|---|

-These rates apply to different portions of your earning
+These rates below apply to different portions of your earning.

 ---|---|---|